mrusse/file-to-image/README.md

 # file-to-image
-Convert text file to an image
+Convert any file to an image representing the binary data.
+The script can also decode the generated images.